 Physical Synthesis is more and more popular in logic synthesis.
-Physical Synthesis tool, DCT in topographical mode for example, may add hierarchical pins that are not in RTL code and it may cause mapping issue when Implementation Netlist is comparing with Reference Netlist in ECO.
+Physical Synthesis tool, Design Compiler Topographical(DCT) or Design Compiler Graphical(DCG) for example, may add hierarchical pins that are not in RTL code and it may cause mapping issue when Implementation Netlist is comparing with Reference Netlist in ECO.

 Figure 1: No Exact Pin MatchThese pins are randomly named in each run.
 They won't affect logic equivalence check, but they need to be excluded in pin matching in ECO.
 Otherwise, the ECO tool would insert redundant logic or wrong logic.